pulp/pulp_container/docs/admin/learn/authentication.md

 sets the header `settings.REMOTE_USER_ENVIRON_NAME` for every request and passes it to Pulp.

-Similarly to basic authentication, all users can pull content from the Registry without limitations and only staff is allowed to push new content to the Registry.
+Similarly to basic authentication, all users can pull content from the Registry without limitations and only superusers are allowed to push new content to the Registry.

 To set up the remote webserver authentication, update the Pulp settings in the following way: